garrandall/popular-music-data/tracks/juice-lizzo.md

 Ya-ya-ee, ya-ya-ee, ya-ya-ee, ya-ya-ee
 Blame it on my juice, blame it, blame it on my juice Ya-ya-ee, ya-ya-ee, ya-ya-ee, ya-ya-ee
-Blame it on my juice, blame it, blame it on my juice (Ooh, baby)
+Blame it on my juice, blame it, blame it on my juice (Oh, baby)

 No, I'm not a snack at all
-Look, baby, I'm the whole damn meal (Ooh, baby)
+Look, baby, I'm the whole damn meal (Oh, baby)
 David, you ain't bein' slick
-Don't dare try to cop a feel (Ooh, baby)
+Don't dare try to cop a feel (Oh, baby)
 The juice ain't worth the squeeze
 If the juice don't look like this (Like this, like this, like this) Hold up, nigga, please